Cupping Therapies in Adelaide

 These special cups are applied with minimal pressure, heat and suction.
 This suction is caused by the heat within the cup when placed on the body.
 The beginning of Cupping Therapy is believed to be around 1500 B.C.
 From then, many cultures have adopted and added more beneficial techniques to cupping therapies.

-- Boost skin function to help with acne and eczema
+- Boosting skin function to help with acne and eczema

 How does Cupping Theraoy actually work?

 Being the skin is the biggest organ of the human body; when doing Cupping Therapy, the cups suction pulls the unhealthy toxins up to the surface of the skin allowing healthy blood and oxygen flow to the needed areas.
 This allows the toxins to be flushed out through the lymphatic system, kidneys and liver.